Skip to content

 comparators={datanode_cfg.id: compare_function})

-We created the scenario configuration scenario_cfg using the indicated pipeline configuration.
+We created the scenario configuration scenario_cfg using the indicated task configuration.
 We use comparators parameter to provide a dictionary indicating which data nodes and what function(s) will be involved in the comparison.
 In this example we use the function compare_function().

 Line 25 indicates that only the data nodes instantiated from data_node_cfg are selected for the comparison.